usnistgov/OSCAL/xml/README.md

 The configuration just provided will convert a JSON file given as a file reference, into OSCAL XML.
 However it may sometimes be convenient (for example when invoking programmatically) to pass the JSON into the converter as a literal.

-Use the `json` parameter to do this.
-On the command line this would be:
+Use the `json` runtime parameter to do this.
+On the command line this might be:

 ```
-java -jar "saxon9he.jar" -xsl:"oscal_catalog_json-to-xml-converter.xsl" -o:"oscal-catalog.xml" -it:make-xml json="{ catalog: {} }"
+java -jar "saxon9he.jar" -xsl:"oscal_catalog_json-to-xml-converter.xsl" -o:"oscal-catalog.xml" -it:make-xml json="{ "catalog": {} }"
 ```

+(With allowances made for quote marks etc.)

 There are also different configurations available for debugging: